tsheporamantso/Setup-Mobile-Project/README.md

-If you like this project follow me on github
+If you like this project follow me on github and give a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>